Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Computational Resources

 \section{Computational Resources}

 All experiments were conducted on a single Apple M1 chip (8-core CPU, 16 GB unified memory, circa 2021) using CPU-only computation, without any GPU acceleration.

 \paragraph{Convergence speed.} A key practical advantage of DG-PG is its rapid convergence.
-As shown in Table~\ref{tab:convergence_time}, DG-PG reaches near-optimal performance within approximately 10 episodes across \emph{all} scales, after which further training yields only marginal refinement.

-\paragraph{Time breakdown.} Each training episode has two phases: environment rollout (simulating $N$ agents for 3000 timesteps) and policy optimization (gradient updates on the collected experience buffer of $N \times 3000$ transitions).
-As $N$ grows, the optimization phase increasingly dominates wall-clock time, rising from 42\% at $N{=}5$ to 66\% at $N{=}100$, because the buffer size scales linearly with $N$.
-All timing results were obtained on consumer-grade hardware without GPU acceleration.
-Wall-clock times would decrease significantly with GPU-based batch gradient computation.
+We define convergence as the first episode at which reward reaches within 10\% of the best observed reward.
+As shown in Table~\ref{tab:convergence_time}, the average convergence episode across the reported scales from $N{=}10$ to $N{=}1500$ is 11.4.
+Both convergence episode and per-episode time are averaged across training seeds.

+The non-monotonic per-episode time is due to scale-specific rollout counts and the active-sample cap.
+For example, the $N{=}500$ runs use one rollout per episode, whereas $N{=}200$ uses two rollouts, so the larger configuration can have lower wall-clock time per episode despite the larger system size.

+Overall, these results indicate that DG-PG's scalability is not only statistical but also computationally practical.
+Even at $N{=}1500$, the policy reaches the convergence threshold in about 99 minutes on CPU-only consumer hardware.
+This suggests that the analytical guidance reduces the training burden enough to make large-scale cooperative MARL feasible without specialized accelerators.